Age: 21 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 9 | Current Residence: Fort Collins, Colorado

 Although I will happily hike all year to find snow, I also like exploring the trails around Fort Collins, and have started to enjoy logging some longer runs.
 Along with trail running, I also love throwing flies at fish and getting out to climb when I can.

-I’m currently pursuing a degree in Product Development at Colorado State University, and have always been a bit obsessed with product design.
+Apart from getting outside as much as possible, I’m also currently pursuing a degree in Product Development at Colorado State University, and have always been a bit obsessed with product design.
 I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and, of course, chest pockets.

 Some of My Favorite Gear: